-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Jonestown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Jonestown is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Jonestown who work in office and administrative support (11.52%), management occupations (9.17%), and sales jobs (7.68%).
+Jonestown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Jonestown is a borough of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Jonestown who work in office and administrative support (13.90%), sales jobs (8.72%), and management occupations (7.30%).

 Also of interest is that Jonestown has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small borough, Jonestown doesn't have a public transportation system that people use to get to and from their jobs every day.
+Jonestown is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Jonestown in 2010 was $26,195, which is upper middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $104,780 for a family of four.
+The per capita income in Jonestown in 2010 was $25,322, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $101,288 for a family of four.
 However, Jonestown contains both very wealthy and poor people as well.

 Jonestown is a somewhat ethnically-diverse borough.
 The people who call Jonestown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jonestown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jonestown include Irish, Italian, English, and Polish.
+Important ancestries of people in Jonestown include Irish, Italian, Polish, and English.

 The most common language spoken in Jonestown is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Vietnamese.